 New additions to the menu include sugar-free without artificial sweeteners and certified kosher options.
 They will even work with you to create your own ice cream flavor for special events and occasions.
 Flavors such as Salty Seahorse, Persian Prince, George Washington Carver and Quit Yer Job & Eat Chocolate have pushed the boundaries of ice cream flavors.
 The original signature flavor Honey Sesame Peanut has been widely copied.

 After all, Ted and Wally’s is not your average ice cream parlor.
 The layout and the theme of the store are unique to Kirschenman’s vision.
 The antique furniture, vintage signage and outdoorsy-feel makes it more of an event than just a pit stop.
 Pittack has added his own touch with old-fashioned gas pumps and signage littered throughout the store.
 Coupled with Ted and Wally’s outstanding homemade product, satisfaction is a sure thing.

-Under new leadership, Ted and Wally’s has executed over 600 different flavors of ice cream.
-In addition to the fundamental flavors like chocolate, vanilla or mint chocolate chip, with the help of some innovative minds, experimental flavors such as vegan cinnamon, jalapeno cream cheese or Japanese read bean have started making special appearances on their menu.
+Under new leadership, Ted and Wally’s has executed over 1600 different flavors of ice cream.
+In addition to the fundamental flavors like chocolate, vanilla or mint chocolate chip, with the help of some innovative minds, experimental flavors such as vegan cinnamon, jalapeno cream cheese or Japanese red bean have started making special appearances on their menu.

 Malts, shakes, banana splits, hot fudge sundaes and a slew of other signature products gives Ted and Wally’s a well-rounded desert extravaganza.

-Not only does Ted and Wally’s serve as the perfect place to satisfy your sweet tooth, it caters all kinds of events– from weddings to business affairs.
+Not only does Ted and Wally’s serve as the perfect place to satisfy your sweet tooth, it creates ice cream for all kinds of events– from weddings to business affairs.